Tarsar Marsar Trek

 Camping and Facilities: The trek involves camping at various locations along the route.
 Basic facilities such as tents and sleeping bags are usually provided by trek organizers, but it’s advisable to check in advance.
 There may be limited or no access to amenities like electricity, running water, or mobile network coverage in certain areas.

-The Tarsar Marsar trek can be moderate, especially for beginners or those with limited trekking experience.
+The Tarsar Marsar trek difficulty level can be categorized as moderate level, especially for beginners or those with limited trekking experience.
 However, with proper preparation, guidance, and taking necessary precautions, it can still be a safe and enjoyable experience.
 Here are some points to consider:

 Physical Fitness: The trek requires a reasonable level of physical fitness and endurance.
 Beginners should assess their fitness level and undertake suitable training before attempting the trek.
 Regular exercise, cardio workouts, and building stamina through hiking or walking can help prepare the body for the demands of the trek.